Ask a COVID-19 Question

 - Are health screening procedures in place at airports and other ports of entry?
 Yes

-- Persons wishing to depart Saudi Arabia are responsible for completing all Saudi exit procedures in advance of leaving the country.
+- Persons wishing to depart Saudi Arabia are responsible for completing all Saudi exit procedures before arrival at the airport or border crossing.

 - U.S. citizens with residence permits (iqamas) need an exit permit to leave the country and can obtain one online if they have an Absher account or with the assistance of their sponsor.
 Most U.S. citizens who are in Saudi Arabia on visit visas (business or family visit) will not have additional exit requirements but must depart the Kingdom before the expiration of their authorized period of stay.
 You can request a visa extension via the Ministry of the Interior website or in person through the General Directorate of Passports (Jawazat).